 Who gets selected in an MBA Interview?

 Some people lose hope just because they feel that they aren't the MBA-type.
+At one point of time, even I went through that phase, had all those questions in my head too.

-Even I had all those questions in my head.
 I had 14 interview calls from the best of the IIMs, XLRI, IIFT, MDI and a few others.
 And I failed at quite a few of them.

 Do you know where did I falter?
 What was is it that I didn't do that the other person did?